Operation Jayasikurui: The battle

 The operation nevertheless did not manage to accomplish over half of its objectives.
 By mid-May 1998 it had completely stalled.
 The LTTE didn't show any resistance initially, but at Puliyankulam, LTTE troops led by Brig.
 Theepan showed huge resistance and blocked the Army at Puliyankulam for more than 4 months.
 LTTE cadres penetrated SLA lines and sabotaged a major staging area, destroying vast quantities of supplies and killing dozens of troops.
 Puliyankulam was meant to be the linking-up point for the twin prongs of the SLA assault.
 However, the LTTE had built effective defenses at the village and after three months of heavy fighting the SLA had to withdraw after suffering hundreds of casualties and dozens of tanks destroyed.

 The LTTE cadres at Puliyankulam had irrevocably delayed the SLA's advance and the operation could no longer be completed on time.
-With stiff resistance in place, the Army bypassed Puliyankulam and maneuvered through jungles and reached another village called Kanagarayankulam, hoping to outmaneuver the LTTE cadres, but the LTTE managed to hold off the Army's advance.
+With stiff resistance in place, the Army bypassed Puliyankulam and maneuvered through jungles and reached another village called Kanakarayankulam, hoping to outmaneuver the LTTE cadres, but the LTTE managed to hold off the Army's advance.

 Unable to break LTTE defense lines, the SLA decided to open the battle on multiple fronts.
 As the fight continued, defense lines become very long, stretching from Nay-Aaru all the way to Mannar.
 The fighting would continue for several months but the critical A9 highway (between Mankulam and Kilinochchi) remained in the LTTE's occupation.

 In 1998, the SLA moved some of its forces from Kilinochchi towards the south, leaving the entire district vulnerable.
 In September 1998, the LTTE launched its "Operation Unceasing Waves II", resulting in the capture of the entire Kilinochchi district.
 Brutal fighting continued on the A9 highway.
 LTTE admitted to losing some 1,300 fighters during the course of actions in the first year of the Jayasikurui counter battles.